City of Angels (Vanessa Amorosi album)

 City of Angels is the seventh studio album by Australian singer-songwriter Vanessa Amorosi.
 It was released through her own label Scream Louder on 18 March 2022.
 The album peaked at number 7 on the ARIA Charts, becoming Amorosi's fourth top-ten album and first since Hazardous in 2009.
 At the 2022 ARIA Music Awards, the album was nominated for Best Soul/R&B Release.

 Background

 City of Angels is Vanessa's first self-produced album.
 In speaking with Sydney Sentinel, Amorosi said she considers it the "most Vanessa Amorosi album", saying: "This is going to make people understand who I am."
-On TV program Sunrise, Amorosi added, "This is the album that I've always wanted to get to people, so it's an exciting time,” and one she describes as 'one hundred percent me."
-Amorsi said she hopes her fans "feel something" and "go through a journey" when they listen to her latest material.
+On TV program Sunrise, Amorosi added, "This is the album that I've always wanted to get to people, so it's an exciting time," and one she describes as 'one hundred percent me."
+Amorosi said she hopes her fans "feel something" and "go through a journey" when they listen to her latest material.